FalakFatima11/Autobase1.0/readme.md

 # Autobase 1.0 - Autonomous Driving Platform

 Autobase 1.0 is an autonomous driving platform developed from the ground up by students at AUV-ZHCET Club.
-This project aims to create a robust and versatile system for autonomous vehicles, providing a foundation for learning, experimentation, and development in the field of autonomous driving.
+This project aims to create a robust and versatile system for autonomous vehicles, providing a foundation for learning, experimentation, and development in the field of autonomous driving. :teacher:

 ## Features